HarshitaVemula/Anamoly-detection/readme.md

-# Anamoly detection using server log data
+# Anomaly detection using server log data

 ## Introduction

-During my internship, I worked on detecting anamolous servers using server log data.
-While working on this porject I researched extensively on various anamoly detection / novelty detection techniques.
-While not giving away an confidential data I will summarize the methodology that I followed to detect anamolies.
+During my internship, I worked on detecting anomalous servers using server log data.
+While working on this porject I researched extensively on various anomaly detection / novelty detection techniques.
+While not giving away an confidential data I will summarize the methodology that I followed to detect anomalies.

-## Anamoly detection in servers
+## Anomaly detection in servers

 Servers can behave abnormally due to many reasons:
 * software failures